bitovi/academy/README.md

 npm run start
 ```

-`start` incorporates the `npm run dev` command and changes to the source code will cause a rebuild,
+`start` runs **both** the dev server and watch mode (changes to the source code will cause a
-however the browser will **not** reload when the source code changes.
+rebuild).
+However the browser will **not** reload when the source code changes.

 ### Watch mode

-When actively working on the content, the most useful option is the watch mode.
+Watch mode will automatically trigger a rebuild when the source code changes.
 Run:

 ```sh
 npm run dev